parksauce/docs/docker/general/setting-arrs-behind-vpn.md

 Alright lets go copy the API key now use the left pane to go to `General` and copy the `API Key`, now lets pop back over to prowlarr.

-From the Apps menu in settings add an app.
-Select Radarr and

-Oh by the way, I'm sorry if this is riddled with tons of typos and gramatical issues its 2am.
+Once in prowlarr, go to the Apps menu in settings, then click the plus sign to add an app.
+Select Radarr, then for the prowlarr server enter `http://localhost:9696` and for the radarr server enter `http://localhost:7878` and paste in the API key from the step above.
+Next, click `Test` and if it succeeds click `Save` if not double check the values entered.

+# Conclusion
+Alright, I think thats about it, you should now have a fully setup and fully working media stack.
+If not feel free to reach out for help and I will do my best to assist.
+The easiest way to contact me is via my contact page on my website. [https://parksauce.io/contact/](https://parksauce.io/contact/)